-Four hospice volunteers trained with me: Anastasia Loshina, Vera Fund’s volunteer coordinator; Irina Petrova, a linguist (and a hospice driver); Maria Petrova; an artist with extensive background in Photoshop (who makes home visits); and Aliya Hammatova; a student (and hospice volunteer).
+Four hospice volunteers trained with me: Anastasia Loshina, Vera Fund’s volunteer coordinator; Irina Petrova, a linguist (driver); Maria Petrova; an artist with extensive background in Photoshop (home hospice); and Aliya Hammatova; a student (hospice volunteer).
 Irina and Maria were the only two that were able to complete the training, so they had time to actually practice being memory artists before I departed for the States.
-Working as a team, they worked with a geriatric patient, who was the mother of Oksana, one of the nurses!
-I coached Irina through her first interview with Oksana and her mother and now am supervising Irina and Maria in the creation of the Dreamscape.
+Working as a team, they worked with a geriatric patient who was the mother of Oksana, one of the nurses!
+I coached Irina through her first interview with Oksana and her mother and now am supervising Irina and Maria in the creation of a dreamscape.

 “Hi, I’m an artist and historian.
 If you like, I will make a picture of the happiest or most momentous day/event in your life on my computer that will look and feel completely real.
 Maybe it is a dream or a fantasy of something you always wanted to do, or be.
 As long as it makes you smile or laugh … “

 Although all the trainees had some experience with the digital photo manipulation software called Photoshop, there was plenty to learn: